Friday, July 5, 2024

 Scope shoulder capsulorrhaphy procedures

-Insurance just approved the procedure and my surgery date is scheduled for May 1, 2024, which is the earliest one available from Dr. Eklund who specializes in sports injury.
+Insurance just approved the procedure and my surgery with Dr. Eklund (sports injury surgeon) is scheduled.
 Admittedly, I'm a bit anxious and I'm currently trying to read up as much about it as I can.
 Realistically there's not much else for me to do but to just rest and heal, but it's always nice to know the details.

 There are a couple types of capsulorrhaphy procedures that can be performed: